 Preparing for your appointment

-Here's some information to help you prepare for your appointment and what to expect from your provider.
+Here's some information to help you get ready for your appointment.

 What you can do

-Don't hesitate to ask any other questions that occur to you during your appointment.
+Don't hesitate to ask any other questions as they occur to you during your appointment.

 What to expect from your doctor

-- When did your last period start?
+- When did your symptoms begin?